Frequently Asked Questions

 Is there a lunch program?

-Morning snack will be provided for students in our Early Years Program.
+Morning snack is provided for students in our Early Years Program.

 Snack items and beverages are available for purchase by students in Kindergarten - Grade 8.

-Organic and nutritious lunches are available for purchase at all grade levels, preschool through Grade 8 from TotPot, a school lunch service.
+Organic and nutritious lunches are available for purchase at all grade levels from HeroEats, a school lunch service.

 Snacks and lunches may also be brought from home.

 GPS is a “peanut aware” school.
-Items available for purchase and provided during our bake sales and special events will not contain nuts.
+Items available for purchase and provided during our treat sales and special events will not contain nuts.

 How can parents get involved?

 GPS encourages and supports parent involvement.
 Sign up to be a room parent in your student's class, volunteer in the library, participate in the various schoolwide events and activities, or be a mystery reader in our early years classrooms.
-Our PTSO (Parent, Teacher, Student Organization) is an integral part of the school and we rely on parent volunteers to continue to support and enhance our program.
+Our PTO (Parent & Teacher Organization) is an integral part of the school and we rely on parent volunteers to continue to support and enhance our program.